Seiad Valley, California: Politics

-Seiad Valley is within the mythical "State of Jefferson", an area encompassing several northern California counties.
-(Some southern Oregon counties are also occasionally included in the "State of Jefferson", as well.)
-The yellow and black "double-cross" flag of the State of Jefferson flies over the general store, although the American flag flies over the nearby elementary school.
+Seiad Valley is within the fictional "State of Jefferson", which encompasses several northern California counties.
+The flag of the State of Jefferson flies over the general store, although the American flag flies over the nearby elementary school.
 Pro-Jefferson sentiment is significant, but not particularly active in the area.

 Culture

 Seiad Valley's two claims to fame are the Pacific Crest Trail and the Seiad Cafe.
-The first is a beautiful hiking trail that winds through the Klamath mountains, passing through Seiad Valley along the way.
 During the spring and summer months hikers are a frequent sight in the central area of Seiad Valley as they pass through town to buy supplies.
 Secondly, the Seiad Cafe was nominated third in the Travel Channel's "Top 10 Places to Pig Out" for all of America.
-The flap-jack challenge at the Cafe gives the eater a free meal, but only if he or she is able to finish five inch-thick, dinner-plate sized pancakes in less than two hours.

 Seiad Day is the yearly local celebration, and features a parade, games, music and late-night parties for the locals.